 Note: This post was originally published December 2019, and has been updated with the latest route and permit info as of February 2023.

 Hiking and backpacking in Olympic National Park is an incredible adventure, a one of a kind experience in the United States.
 Olympic boasts the only temperate rainforest in the U.S. as well as two other distinct ecosystems.
 Backpacking through this park will allow you to experience not only the Hoh Rainforest, but perhaps also the rugged Olympic Mountains with jagged cliffs and abundant wildlife.
 Alternatively, you can also backpacking along the park’s unique Pacific Northwest Coastline to explore tide pools bursting with life and watch sea otters and seals slipping between the awe-inspiring rock formations jutting from the chilly water.

 As you may expect, epic backpacking opportunities are everywhere in such a beautiful wilderness landscape.
 But which are the best?
 Don’t worry about digging through lists and reviews!
-I’ve picked out the top three backpacking trips to Olympic National Park so you can jump straight to planning your next incredible hiking vacation.
+We’ve picked out the top three backpacking trips to Olympic National Park so you can jump straight to planning your next incredible hiking vacation.

 1. Hoh Valley To Blue Glacier

 The hike will become progressively more difficult as you head upwards towards the alpine reaches, but the views never disappoint.
 Stunning alpine meadows grow right up to the edge of Blue Glacier – one of the largest glaciers spawning off Mount Olympus.
 This trek is a great option for those wanting to truly immerse themselves in the Olympic Wilderness and with this recommended itinerary, you’ll get a chance to leave your backpack behind for a day and day hike to Blue Glacier.